Ivan T. Sanderson: Media appearances

 In 1948 Sanderson began appearing on American radio and television, speaking as a naturalist and displaying animals.
 In 1951 he hosted the world's first regularly scheduled colour TV series, The World is Yours.
 Sanderson also provided the introduction for 12 episodes of the 1953 television wildlife series Osa Johnson's The Big Game Hunt a.k.a.
 The Big Game Hunt featuring the films of Martin and Osa Johnson.

 During the 1950s and 1960s, Sanderson was widely published in such journals of popular adventure as True, Sports Afield, and Argosy, as well as in the 1940s in general-interest publications such as the Saturday Evening Post.
 In the 1950s, Sanderson was a frequent guest on John Nebel's paranormal-themed radio program.
-He was a frequent guest on The Garry Moore Show, where he brought live specimens on talk shows.
+He was a frequent guest on The Garry Moore Show, where he brought live specimens.

-Sanderson's television appearances with animals led to what he termed his "animal business."
+Sanderson's television appearances with animals led to what he termed his "animal business".
 Initially Sanderson borrowed or rented animals from zoos in the New York metropolitan area for his TV appearances.
 In 1950 at a meeting of the National Speleological Society, he met 20-year-old Edgar O. ("Eddie") Schoenenberger, who by 1952 was his assistant (and ultimately partner) in his animal business.
 Schoenenberger suggested that instead of "renting" animals, they should purchase and house them, and gain some additional income by displaying them in a zoo.

-In November 1952, Sanderson purchased the "Frederick Trench place" a 250-year-old farmhouse, outbuildings and 25 acre of land a short ways from the ultimate location of the zoo between the communities of Columbia and Hainesburg.
+In November 1952, Sanderson purchased the "Frederick Trench place", which comprised a 250-year-old farmhouse, outbuildings, and 25 acre of land a short ways from the ultimate location of the zoo between the communities of Columbia and Hainesburg.
 He refurbished and expanded, moving 200 of his rarest animals to a barn nearby so he could keep close watch on them.
 In the spring of 1954, he established "Ivan Sanderson’s Jungle Zoo" and Laboratory, a permanent, summer, roadside attraction near Manunka Chunk, White Township, Warren County, New Jersey.

 Sanderson developed and toured winter traveling exhibits of rare and unusual animals for sports shows and department stores.
 A fire on the night of Tuesday or early morning hours of Wednesday, February 2, 1955 destroyed his collection of 45 rare animals kept in a barn at his New Jersey home.
 Ivan Sanderson's Jungle Zoo was flooded out by the Delaware River during the floods caused by Hurricane Diane on August 19, 1955.